cliche9/SpatioTemporalDithering/README.md

 Hold shift for more camera speed
 QE for camera up and down
 Space to pause the animation

+## Source Code

+The important files can be found in `Source/RenderPasses/DitherVBuffer/`:
+* `DitherVBuffer.cpp/.h`: Renderer
+* `Dither.slangh`: Shader code for STD, RussianRoulette etc.
+* `DitherVBuffer.rt.slang`: Ray tracing shader (uses functions fron the `Dither.slangh` in the any-hit)
+* `PermutationLookup.h`: Code for generating our 3x3 Dither Matrices

+Additionally you can check out `Source/RenderPasses/DitherVBufferRaster/` for the raster implementation.

 ## Falcor Prerequisites
 - Windows 10 version 20H2 (October 2020 Update) or newer, OS build revision .789 or newer